mirror/dd-wrt/src/router/curl/docs/libcurl/curl_multi_assign.md

 socket and a private pointer of the application.
 This is designed for curl_multi_socket_action(3) uses.

-When set, the *sockptr* pointer is passed to all future socket callbacks for the specific *sockfd* socket.
+When set, the *sockptr* pointer is passed to all future socket callbacks for the specific *sockfd* socket, until the socket stops being monitored (CURL_POLL_REMOVE is sent to the CURLMOPT_SOCKETFUNCTION(3) callback).

 If the given *sockfd* is not already in use by libcurl, this function returns an error.

 libcurl only keeps one single pointer associated with a socket, so calling this function several times for the same socket makes the last set pointer get used.

-The idea here being that this association (socket to private pointer) is something that just about every application that uses this API needs and then libcurl can just as well do it since it already has the necessary functionality.

 It is acceptable to call this function from your multi callback functions.